 Runtime: 93 minutes

 Vanessa Hudgens has a very charming dual turn in The Princess Switch as both an ordinary young woman named Stacy DeNovo and the Duchess of Montenegro, Margaret Delacourt.
 Because Stacy and Margaret feel trapped in their respective lives, they agree to pull a Prince and the Pauper-style caper and temporarily trade places.
 However, complications ensue when both women start having romantic feelings for the men in each other’s lives.
 But don’t worry folks, there are no broken hearts in this movie.

 Ali Wong and Randall Park co-star in this clever 2019 romantic comedy about a pair of childhood friends who rekindle their romantic relationship after their paths cross as adults.
 The pair co-wrote with Michael Golamco, and the story has the two lead characters deal with the stresses that fame, fear, and old memories can have on a new relationship.
 While the pair’s experiences are funny enough on their own, the film also includes a cameo role for Keanu Reeves that ranks right up there among the actor’s most memorable performances of all time.

-When a teenage girl discovers that the secret letters she’s written to all of her crushes over the years were somehow mailed to them, it sparks a wild series of events that sends her life in directions she never expected in this 2018 romantic comedy.
-Based on Jenny Han’s novel of the same name, the film stars Lana Condor (X-Men: Apocalypse) and became an instant hit on Netflix when it was first released, spawning two sequels.
-The first of those sequels, To All the Boys: P.S.
-I Still Love You, was released in February.
+A teenage girl, content to spend her days with her nose in a romance novel, discovers that several secret letters she’d written to her crushes over the years were mysteriously mailed to them.
+This causes a domino effect of hilarious hi-jinks and heartwarming moments and leads this teen in a direction she never expected.
+This 2018 romantic comedy is based on Jenny Han’s novel of the same name; it featured Lana Condor (X-Men: Apocalypse) and became an overnight hit on Netflix.
+Two sequels were filmed; the first of those sequels, To All the Boys: P.S.
+I Still Love You, was shared on Netflix in February of 2020.

 - The 50 best movies on Netflix right now